LacroixLaurent/G4Hunter/README.md

 The first line of the fasta file (after the > sign) imposes the sequence name (seqname) in the output.
 This can be changed by checking the **Alternate Seqname** option and entering the chosen sequence name in the **New Seqname** option.

 The **Report sequences** option adds the nucleotide sequences in the output.
 The **Report G_sequences** option changes sequences with a negative score (C-rich sequences) into their reverse complement.
-Thus the output reports only G-riche sequences.
+Thus the output reports only G-rich sequences.

 The **hits** report the number of sequences retrieved that match the settings.
 The **Length of the Input Sequence** corresponds to the length of the DNA sequence you enter with your Fasta file or manually.